Overview and Description

 - collision involving a motorized recreational vehicle

 - Nexus criteria7: relieves patients from c-spine immobilization and need for cervical spine imaging (no age cutoffs).
-Image only if one of the following are present
+Image only if one of the following is present.

 - Focal neurologic deficit